 Scheduled buses and hiker shuttles run from Queenstown to Te Anau (two hours), where vehicle storage is also available for self-drivers.
-It’s another 30-minute drive to Te Anau Downs, launching point for the scenic boat trip to the track’s start at the head of Lake Te Anau.
+It’s another 30-minute drive to Te Anau Downs, the launching point for the scenic boat trip to the Milford Sound track’s start at the head of Lake Te Anau.

 Scheduled buses and hiker shuttles run from Queenstown to Te Anau (two hours), where secure vehicle storage is also available for self-drivers.
-Shuttles provide connections to the start/finish point, just 5km away.
-While in Te Anau, visitors can readily access the Milford, Routeburn, Greenstone, Caples or Hollyford Tracks, or take a cruise on Milford Sound.
+Shuttles provide connections to the start/finish point, just 5 km from Te Anau.